Warriors (Imagine Dragons song): Usage in media

+Usage by other artists

 San (pictured) of Ateez released his own dance performance to "Warriors" in 2023.

 In October 2023, San of South Korean boy band Ateez released a dance performance to "Warriors" to the group's channel.
 Choreography for the performance was also provided by BBtrippin and Tarzan.
 In the performance, San makes "powerful" moves and facial expressions to "establish the vibe and fervour of the song's vibe".
-The performance was met with praise from the group's fans, the Atinys, who compared his dancing to Ryomen Sukuna of Jujutsu Kaisen and that it "can stand out as a music video on its own".
-It was described by Grover as a "ferocious anthem" and that "Even without the ATEEZ members by his side, his power-hungry roar can be heard from a distance".
-In December of the same year, San also called "Warriors" one of his top picks for songs to listen to while traveling.
+The performance was met with praise from the group's fans, who compared his dancing to Ryomen Sukuna of Jujutsu Kaisen and said that it "can stand out as a music video on its own".
+Grover called it a "ferocious anthem" and remarked that "Even without the ATEEZ members by his side, his power-hungry roar can be heard from a distance".
+In December 2023, San also called "Warriors" one of his top picks for songs to listen to while traveling.

+Chrissy Costanza of Against the Current sung a medley of "Warriors" along with the 2019 World Championship song "Phoenix" and the 2017 World Championship song "Legends Never Die", the latter two of which she both performed in, to open the final of the 2025 World Championship.

 2WEI and Edda Hayes version

 In 2020, League of Legends collaborated with German composer team 2WEI and Edda Hayes for a cinematic music video with a cover of "Warriors" to begin the game's tenth season.
 The cover was described as "grim, choral, and bwampy", as well as "slow and melodramatic".

 The music video begins with three concurrent scenes: a battle in a castle, a brawl in a building, and a creature-produced artifact.
 Throughout, it includes nine prior League of Legends champions with their own mini-stories.
 The video involves League of Legends characters Jayce, Lux, and Galio teaming up to win against Sylas and his followers.
 It also sees Marksman Champions Ezreal and Kai'Sa fight against various creatures and Vi be assisted by Cailyn for her sniper skills.
-Turing called the video "absolutely spine-tingling" and that "Hayes' powerful vocals + 2WEI's composition = eargasm" when writing about the cover for One Esports.
-Despite having minimal experience with League of Legends itself, Robert N. Adams of GameRevolution praised the video as "some of the finest animation [he had] seen repping a video game in recent memory".
+Turing called the video "absolutely spine-tingling" and that "Hayes' powerful vocals + 2WEI's composition = eargasm" when writing about the cover for ONE Esports.
+Despite his minimal experience with League of Legends, Robert N. Adams of GameRevolution praised the video as "some of the finest animation [he had] seen repping a video game in recent memory".